opencog/learn/run/2-word-pairs/README.md

 Detailed instructions on what to do can be found in [`../../README-Natural.md`](../../README-Natural.md)

-After this stage is completed, move on to either `../3-mpg-parsing` or to `../3-mst-parsing`.
+After this stage is completed, move on to `../3-mst-parsing`.

 File overview
 -------------